MaristGormanly/RJ_IshejaShrestha-394-lab2/README.md

-# CoverCraft - Resume & Cover Letter Tool
+# Landed - Resume & Cover Letter Tool

-CoverCraft is a modern web application that helps job seekers create tailored resumes and cover letters using AI to match job descriptions.
+Landed is a modern web application that helps job seekers create tailored resumes and cover letters using AI to match job descriptions.

 ## Features